 If you assign a task belonging to a private project to a person who is not a member of this project, then this person will only see the task without any information about the project.
 The project bubble indication will be absent for this person, as if the task was not belonging to any project.
 And this person won’t see the whole project.

 Hi folks!
-Merging this post with Assignee field showing members from other private projects as they are very similar!
+Merging this post with Assignee field should only show only project or team members as they are very similar!

 Hey there!
 First time writing here